 - Tips for building a negative keyword list

-That’s because you could be getting clicks meant for similar-sounding, but ultimately unrelated keywords.
-We’ve seen upwards of 90% in wasted ad spend when clients don’t include any negative keywords in their account.
+That’s because you could be getting clicks on your ads meant for similar-sounding (but ultimately unrelated) keywords.
+We’ve seen upwards of 90% in wasted ad spend when clients don’t include any negative keywords in their accounts.

 If you feel confident that you’ve selected the right keywords that are hyper-focused on your audience, that’s great!
 But if you’re not also leveraging negative keywords, you may be missing out on making your PPC campaigns as targeted as they can be.